Update to Field Services due to COVID-19

-Please note that DeKalb animal control officers handle emergencies-only at night and over the weekend.
+Please note that DeKalb Animal Enforcement Officers handle emergencies only at night and over the weekend.
 Emergencies consist of police assists, animal cruelty, animal bites, etc.

-DeKalb Animal Control Officers do not respond to calls from owners wanting to surrender their own animals.
-Owners needing to surrender their pets should read How to Surrender Your Pet.
+DeKalb Animal Enforcement Officers do not respond to calls from owners wanting to surrender their own animals.
+Owners needing pet help assistance should read these pet help resources.

 For deceased animals, please call: Department of Sanitation at 404.294.2900.

-If you have an ongoing nuisance animal problem, please print and complete this Trap Request Form and forward with the correct funds to DeKalb County Animal Services and Enforcement, Attn: Trap Request, 3630 Camp Circle Decatur, GA 30032.
+If you have an ongoing nuisance animal problem, please print and complete this Trap Request Form and forward with the correct funds to DeKalb County Animal Enforcement Services, Attn: Trap Request, 3630 Camp Circle Decatur, GA 30032.

-If you prefer to make a service request online, fill out this Service Request form.
+If you prefer to make a service request online, please complete the Service Request Form.